Gerardo Andriulli, M.D.

 Matthew Lundeberg, M.A.

-Matt earned his B.A. in psychology and theatre from Lewis & Clark College (OR) and his M.A. in psychology from the Massachusetts School of Professional Psychology (MA), where he is currently pursuing a doctorate in clinical psychology.
-In addition to Roger Williams University, Matt is also an intern at the Dr. Leon O. Brenner Center for Psychological Assessment and Consultation in Boston (MA) where he conducts assessments with children and adults.
-Past professional experiences include working in the office of Disability Services at Lewis & Clark College (OR) as well as a variety as psychiatric treatment facilities in both OR and MA.
-Areas of interest for Matt include the comorbidity of developmental disabilities and autism spectrum disorders with mental health concerns, cognitive and projective assessment, identity development, as well as the use of cognitive and behavioral theories in anxiety and depression treatment.
-Matt also enjoys golfing, playing the guitar, coin collecting, bird watching, and scuba diving.
+Matt earned his B.A. in psychology and theatre from Lewis & Clark College (OR) and his M.A. in psychology from William James College (MA), where he is currently pursuing a doctorate in clinical psychology.
+In addition to Roger Williams, Matt is also an intern at the Brenner Center for Psychological Assessment and Consultation (MA) where he conducts assessments with children and adults.
+Past professional experiences include working in the office of Disability Services at Lewis & Clark College (OR) as well as a variety of psychiatric treatment facilities in both OR and MA.
+Areas of interest for Matt include the comorbidity of developmental disabilities and autism spectrum disorders with mental health concerns, cognitive and projective assessment, LGBTQ&Q concerns, identity development, as well as the use of cognitive and behavioral theories in anxiety and depression treatment.
+Matt enjoys golf, playing the guitar, coin collecting, bird watching, and scuba diving.

-Jennifer is currently working toward a B.A. in Public Health Administration from Roger Williams.
-Before joining the Center in 2011, she started with Roger Williams in 2005 as a secretary for Health Services.
-Before coming to Roger Williams, Jennifer was employed for 15 years as an administrative assistant at Family Service Association of Greater Fall River (MA), a non-profit community mental health clinic.
+Jennifer is currently working toward a B.A. in Public Health Administration at Roger Williams.
+Before joining the Center in 2011, she started with Roger Williams in 2005 as a secretary in Health Services.
+Prior to Roger Williams, Jennifer was employed for 15 years as an administrative assistant at Family Service Association of Greater Fall River (MA), a non-profit community mental health clinic.

-Michele earned a B.A. in studio art and Spanish from Bucknell University (PA), a M.A. in student affairs from Indiana University of Pennsylvania (PA), and a M.A. in psychology from the Massachusetts School of Professional Psychology (MA), where she is in her last year working toward a doctorate in clinical psychology.
-Michele has worked in academic advising and student leadership development, an adolescent therapeutic residental school, and eating disorder and women's partial hospitalization programs.
-Her professional interests include college adjustment, mood disorders, anxiety disorders, and eating disorders.
-She is interested in helping students recognize their values and develop self-esteem.
+Michele earned a B.A. in studio art and Spanish from Bucknell University (PA), a M.A. in student affairs from Indiana University of Pennsylvania (PA), and a Psy.D. in clinical psychology from William James College (MA).
+Dr. Zager has worked in academic advising and student leadership development, an adolescent therapeutic residential school, and eating disorder and women's partial hospitalization programs.
+Her professional interests include college adjustment, mood disorders, anxiety disorders, eating disorders, self-esteem, and values.
 She is also interested in creativity and how art students experience and manage their emotions and relationships.
 In her free time, Michele enjoys art projects, walking her dog, kayaking, and spending time with family and friends.